 The blood and marrow transplant program at Moffitt Cancer Center is the largest and most active program of its kind in Florida and the Southeast United States.
 Due to the specialization of our program, we are able to achieve exceptional outcomes for our patients.
 We understand that survival rates are an important factor in making your treatment decisions.

 Our transplant specialists are committed to providing comprehensive treatment and support in one location.
 We are an established leader in the transplant field, performing more than 400 transplants a year.
+Moffitt is also 1 of only 6 centers in the nation performing a high volume of transplants with outcomes exceeding expected survival.
 In addition, we are one of the only centers to offer transplantation for adults age 70 and older who are indicated for a bone marrow transplant.

-The following data source benchmarks one-year survival: U.S. Allogeneic Programs CIBMTR Final 2020 Transplant Center-Specific Survival Report.
+The following data source benchmarks one-year survival: U.S. Allogeneic Programs CIBMTR Final 2022 Transplant Center-Specific Survival Report.
 The CIBMTR® (Center for International Blood and Marrow Transplant Research®) is a research collaboration between the National Marrow Donor Program® (NMDP)/Be The Match® and the Medical College of Wisconsin (MCW).